Strategy evolution on temporal hypergraphs: Model

+Extending public goods games to a population requires care because the size of the groups ($n$), which are represented by hyperedges, can vary throughout the population.
+As a result, the rescaling $R=rn$ leads to two natural options: either $R$ is independent of $n$ or $r$ is.
+If $R$ is fixed (and $r$ varies), then the strength of the social dilemma varies depending on the group size.
+A natural way to ensure social dilemmas are comparable across groups is to instead let $r=R/n$ be fixed.
+The latter model represents a good that is both non-excludable and non-rival, which forms the basis for the economic notion of a public good\cite{samuelson1954pure,rege2004social}.
+Relevant examples include public parks\cite{stewart2004city}, radio signals\cite{noam1995taking}, clean air\cite{levinson2012valuing}, and a stable climate\cite{tavoni2011inequality}.
+As a result, we focus our attention primarily on public goods games on hypergraphs such that $r=R/n$ is fixed as a function of group (hyperedge) size.

-When it turns to strategy updating, all individuals decide whether to change their strategies or not.
-Individual $i$ selects a random group and compares her payoff with a random neighbor $j$ in the group.
-Here individual $i$ imitates $j$'s strategy with probability given by the Fermi function $1/\{1+\exp[-s({P}_{j}-{P}_{i})]\}$, and $s$ is the intensity of selection.
-Individuals play games with their neighbors $g$ rounds on every subhypernetwork before it changes to the next one.
+In each round, individuals accumulate net payoffs from their interactions.
+Individual $i$ simply adds up the payoffs obtained from all hyperedges $i$ belongs to in the hypergraph, yielding a net score of $u_{i}$.
+Next, individuals decide (synchronously) whether to change their strategies.
+Individual $i$ selects a random hyperedge and compares her payoff with that of a random neighbour, $j$, in that hyperedge.
+Here, individual $i$ imitates $j$'s strategy with probability given by the Fermi function,

-To tell whether the evolution of cooperation is promoted, we focus on the critical value $r_C$, where the frequency of cooperators is starting to be above zero.
-A smaller $r_C$ means that cooperation is easier to emerge and the corresponding model settings (e.g., parameters, network structures) are said to better promote the evolution of cooperation.
+where $s>0$ is the intensity of selection\cite{szabo1998evolutionary,traulsen2006stochastic}.
+Individuals play games with their neighbours for $g$ rounds on every subhypergraph before it changes to the next one.
+Note that individuals neither play games nor update their strategies, as they are not involved in any interactions when disconnected.

+To determine whether the evolution of cooperation is promoted, we focus on the mean fraction of cooperators present in the population, $f_{C}$.
+As the size of the system is finite, the dynamics will eventually lead to an absorbing state (either full cooperation or defection).
+The mean fraction of cooperators $f_{C}$ represents the probability of the system reaching the state of full cooperation (see Box.~\ref{alg:pseudocode}).
+As the factor $r$ varies, we denote by $r_{C}$ the critical value such that $f_{C}>0$ whenever $r>r_{C}$.
+Smaller values of $r_{C}$ mean that cooperation more readily emerges in the population.